...

 Lenders in general are more interested in your total income and financial status than the number of hours you work.
 After all, it is perfectly possible for a part-time worker in a lucrative position to earn more than an entry-level full-time worker.
 Provided you have enough proof of income, your part-time employment status should not be an issue.

-Definitely but it is important to remember that as you are transferring unsecured debt to debt secured against your property, your home may be at risk if you fail to keep up with your monthly repayments.
-Consolidating debts with one affordable remortgage could lead to significant savings on your monthly outgoings and total amount to be repaid however it is important to seek professional advice before securing any loan against your property.
-Contact UK Property Finance anytime.
+Definitely, but it is important to remember that as you are transferring unsecured debt to debt secured against your property, your home may be at risk if you fail to keep up with your monthly repayments.
+Consolidating debts with one affordable remortgage could lead to significant savings on your monthly outgoings and total amount to be repaid.
+It is important to seek professional advice or call UK Property Finance any time before securing any loan against your property.

 Some lenders offer a specialist ‘family buy to let mortgage’ that enables landlords to let properties to family members provided the rent adequately covers the monthly mortgage payments and estimated renovation costs.